 The advanced way of monitoring today’s environment is incorporating the Internet of Technology.
 To simplify the concept, it is the extension of network connectivity and computing capacity to objects, sensors and everyday items.
 This amalgamation makes the day-to-day life or dumb objects smart by infusing the capability of generating, exchanging and consuming data with minimal human intervention.

 Incorporating IoT (Internet of things) based air quality sensors enables authorities to collect and transfer data, rather than just sensing.
 IoT-enables sensors are capable of real-time data monitoring, providing the need of the hour.
 Delayed data interpretation is now almost redundant.

 Oizom aimed for a ‘one-solution-for-all’ technique to combat the situation in smart cities.
 Oizom’s flagship product Polludrone monitors all the pollutants present in the ambient air.
 It is capable of monitoring up to 30 different environmental parameters.
 Data accuracy is the key to any Air Quality Monitor.
 Polludrone’s Active Sampling Technology ensures the highest environmental data accuracy.
 Here are some of the highlighted Oizom device’s features.

 Compact in Size: Oizom devices are compact in size and easy to install.
 The compact devices comprise multiple sensors for sensing various pollutants like particulate matter, harmful gases, and weather parameters.

-Real-time data connectivity: Oizom equipment can monitor and send data on the visualization platform in real-time or near real-time bases.
+Real-time data connectivity: Oizom Air Quality Monitoring Systems can monitor and send data on the visualization platform in real-time or near real-time bases.
 The data frequency can be easily configured remotely